 “Okay.”
 She turned back.
 “Just, be careful, Doc.”

 He hadn’t.
 Ten, fifteen minutes later, Butch, the trip leader, yells, “Let’s saddle up.
 Another ten miles before lunch.”

 Everybody’s grabbing paddles.
 Bernice is hollering, “Floyd!”
 “Floyd!”
 But there is no Floyd.
 He’s disappeared.

 He must have slipped, gone into the water.
 Even if Floyd Murchison had been wearing his life vest, who knows if someone in the group would have spotted him?
 But they hadn’t.
 More than likely he drowned dashed against a rock, dragged under by the current, food for the fish.

 Butch radioed in first chance he got a clear channel.
-Lot of good that did.
-Couple of runs with a copter.
+Lots of good that did.
+A couple of runs with a copter.
 Again, maybe if Murchison was wearing that orange vest.
 Anyway, he wasn’t.
 Not a sign.